home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 This integration supports updating configuration by re-adding the integration and specifying the same or new IP address, username, and password.
 Use this method if your Enlighten credentials or the device's IP address has changed and needs to be updated.

-## Energy Dashboard
+## Energy dashboard

 This integration provides several values suitable for the energy dashboard:

-- For `Solar production` use the `Envoy Lifetime energy production` entity.
+- For `Solar production`, use the `Envoy Lifetime energy production` entity.
-- For `Grid consumption` use the `Envoy Lifetime net energy consumption` entity.[^3]
+- For `Grid consumption`, use the `Envoy Lifetime net energy consumption` entity.[^3]
-- For `Return to grid` use the `Envoy Lifetime net energy production` entity.[^3]
+- For `Return to grid`, use the `Envoy Lifetime net energy production` entity.[^3]

-[^3]: Only when using  Envoy S Metered / IQ Gateway Metered with installed and configured current transformers (CT)
+[^3]: Only applies when using  Envoy S Metered / IQ Gateway Metered with installed and configured current transformers (<abbr title="current transformers">CT</abbr>).

 There are no readily available battery energy sensors for use with the `Home Battery storage`.
-One can consider using the Encharge  `real_power_mw` entity as an input to Riemann integrators for charge (negative) or discharge (positive) values.
-As the [polling interval](#polling-interval) is 1 minute these may be off though.
+You can consider using the Encharge  `real_power_mw` entity as an input to Riemann integrators for charge (negative) or discharge (positive) values.
+As the [polling interval](#polling-interval) is 1 minute, these may be off though.